RL ROLAND LOPEZ

 💡

 Sometimes you cannot afford to invest time in a down method.
-That is fine — raise an error and communicate with your team before merging.
-Once it is committed, it is hard and risky to edit a committed migration.
+That is fine, raise an error and tell your team before merging.
+Once it is committed, editing a migration is hard and risky.

 Roland Lopez